 Start Up Expenses for a Business

-Start up expenses are the costs which you need to spend to get the new business up and running, ready to start producing and selling goods and services.
+Start up expenses are the costs which you need to spend to get a new business up and running, ready to start producing and selling goods and services.

-All businesses are different, but typically start up business expenses include some of the following:
+All businesses are different, but typically start up business costs include some of the following:

 - Computer costs